flokoe/bash-hackers-wiki/docs/syntax/expansion/proc_subst.md

-In essence, process substitutions expanded to variables within functions remain open until the function in which the process substitution occured returns - even when assigned to locals that were set by a function\'s caller.
+In essence, process substitutions expanded to variables within functions remain open until the function in which the process substitution occured returns - even when assigned to locals that were set by a function's caller.
 Dynamic scope doesn\'t protect them from closing.

 ## Examples